simon-glitch/simon-glitch.github.io/projects/notes/The Republic/book-1.md

 Socrates - GLAUCON

 I went down yesterday to the Piraeus with Glaucon ^(the son of Ariston), ~~that I might~~ so I could offer up my prayers to the goddess; and also because I wanted to see in what manner they would celebrate the festival, which was a new thing.
 I was delighted with the procession of the inhabitants; but that of the Thracians was equally, if not more, beautiful.
 When we had finished our prayers and viewed the spectacle, we turned in the direction of the city; and at that instant Polemarchus ^(the son of Cephalus) chanced to catch sight of us from a distance as we were starting on our way home, and told his servant to run and bid us wait for him.
-The servant took hold of me by the cloak behind, and said: Polemarchus desires you to wait.
+The servant took hold of me by the cloak behind, and said: Polemarchus ~~desires~~ wants you to wait.

 I turned round, and asked him where his master was.
 * There he is, said the youth, coming after you, if you will only wait.